-15. As a rule, the right to legislative initiative is conclusively regulated by the Constitution.
-Annexe 1 to this study gives an overview of excerpts from constitutions of European countries concerning the right to legislative initiative.
+16. As a rule, the right of legislative initiative is conclusively regulated by the Constitution.
+The Annex to this study gives an overview of excerpts from constitutions of European countries concerning the right of legislative initiative.2

-16. A common feature to all constitutions is to be found in the precise enumeration by the constitution of the various holders of the right to initiate laws.
+17. A common feature to all constitutions is to be found in the precise enumeration by the constitution of the various holders of the right to initiate laws3.